 Making the move f5 so early looks a bit weakening, that’s true.
 But there are also some positive points to think about:

 The move 6…f5 was played by Larsen against Smyslov in 1958 during the chess Olympiad.
 White won that game, but black’s play was not the best.
-As often happens with the new ideas, they need further test and development.
+As often happens with new ideas, they need further testing and development.